souwan/CS-330-Assignment-5/README.md

     The workloads you need to have installed on Visual studio 2019 is the .NET desktop development kit.
 And as instructed in downloading the Cosmos user kit, make sure to have the .NET Framework 4.6.2 development tools downloaded as well.
 If you are not sure you have these downloaded, you can check by going into your Visual Studio Installer and click on the "Modify" option for Visual Studio 2019.
 If you don't remember how to access the Installer, an alternative measure to open it is to go to "Create a new project."
 If you scroll all the way down, a message stating "Not finding what you're looking for?" will direct you to the Installer page.

+    You shouldn't need to touch the VMWare directly for this project.
+Running the Cosmos code, even the default, will automatically open up VMWare and execute the code.
+Any errors will simply give you an error prompt or automatically shut down VMware.

 2. Creating the project///////////////////////////////////////////////////////////////////////////////////////////////////////////////

   If you downloaded the Cosmos user kit, 3 project templates named "Cosmos Template" should appear.
 We will be using the C# Cosmos kernel.
 For some reason my C# is seperated from the other two.
 Just search Cosmos using the search for templates if you can't find it.